 This is the sociological study of the field of architecture.
 By

-field we mean the whole social
+field we mean the whole social universe

-an architect?
+architect?
 What is happening to the occupation?
 How does its education system work?
 Are there any patterns in

 architectural history that illuminate the occupation's social role?